• (image for) RHS Award Winning VarietiesRHS Award Winning Varieties

 Customers who bought this product also purchased...

-£49.95Sibley's Patio Almond 'Robijn'This patio form of Robijn has been grafted onto a dwarfing peach seedling rootstock using special grafting techniques to keep the tree even more compact.
-It will produce healthy yields of almonds and will thrive for many years in a large pot.
+£59.95 inc. p&pSibley's Patio Nectarine 'Madame Blanchette'This patio version of Madame Blanchette has been grafted on to dwarf peach seedling rootstock using special grafting techniques to keep the tree even more compact.
+The fruits colour to a deep rose-red, with sweet white juicy flesh.
+The blossom has good frost resistance and the tree has some resistance to peach leaf curl.
 Can be kept restricted to a height of 1.2m (4ft).Buy Now